KjirvB/thermostart/README.md

 ```
 To use the application visit http://localhost:3888 in your browser.

+## OpenTherm logging
+Each device can store OpenTherm data.
+When a device is created the initial values are taken from the environment variables `PARSE_AND_STORE_MESSAGES` and `MESSAGE_RETENTION_DAYS`.
+You can change these settings from the web interface.

 #### Additional useful commands
 ```
 # RUN in DEBUG mode